-Check the torque of bolts and nuts at an initial 50 h or before initial use and then every 250 h.
+Check the toques of bolts and nuts at initial 50 h or prior to initial use and then every 250 h.
 Tighten them to the set torque if needed.
-Replace the damaged ones with identical ones.
+Replace the damaged with identical ones.
 Refer to the below tables for required torques.